Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Apply two different filters in each view (e.g., looking at slow traffic in the first, and fast traffic in the second)

-Style your data by two different properties (e.g., styling by speed in the first, and by vessel status in the second)
+Style your data by two different properties (e.g., styling by speed in the first, and by total distance in the second)

-For this step of the tutorial, we are going to look at vessel movements through different ports in Europe.
-For the example, we will focus on Rotterdam, Antwerp, and Hamburg.
+For this step of the tutorial, we are going to look at traffic in different neighborhoods in Hamburg, Germany.

-For this we will create an Areas of interest layer by uploading a GeoJSON file with the 3 port areas:
+For this we will create an Areas of interest layer by uploading a GeoJSON file with the neighborhoods:

 Select Areas of interest on the navigation bar on the left.